ME-ICA/tedana/docs/reporting.rst

   y-axis represents the rho feature.
 These are two of the most informative features describing the likelihood of the component being BOLD or non-BOLD.
 Additional information is provided via color and size.
-In particuale, color informs about its classification status (e.g., accepted, rejected); while size relates to the amount of variance explained by the component (larger dot, larger variance).
+In particular, color informs about its classification status (e.g., accepted, rejected); while size relates to the amount of variance explained by the component (larger dot, larger variance).